claassenlab/MORESCA/README.md

 | use_raw| *bool* |
 | tables| *bool* |

-### Code generator

-After deciding for a suitable pipeline and specific parameters, you can create a Python file which reflects the exact step in a minimal fashion.

 ## Contributing

 For contribution purposes, you should install MORESCA in dev mode:

     pip install -e ".[dev]"

-This additionally install `flake8`, `Black` and `pylint`, which we use for formatting and code style control.
+This additionally installs `ruff` and `pytest`, which we use for formatting and code style control.
 Please run these before you commit new code.
 Note: This will be made mandatory by using pre-commit hooks.